 Balances in the Budget Stabilization Reserve Fund, the successor to the Tax Stabilization Reserve Fund, may be used to alleviate emergencies threatening the health, safety or welfare of the Commonwealth's citizens or to offset unanticipated revenue shortfalls due to economic downturns.
-Income to the Budget Stabilization Reserve Fund is provided by the transfer of a legislatively determined portion of the General Fund budgetary basis unappropriated surplus at the close of a fiscal year, by investment income earned by the fund, and by specific appropriation from other available funds by the General Assembly.
+Income to the fund is provided by the transfer of a legislatively determined portion of the General Fund budgetary basis unappropriated surplus at the close of a fiscal year, by investment income earned by the fund, and by specific appropriation from other available funds by the General Assembly.
 The Budget Stabilization Reserve Fund is intended to accumulate a balance equal to 6 percent of General Fund revenues.
 Beginning with fiscal year 2003, 25 percent of any fiscal year-end surplus is to be deposited into the Budget Stabilization Reserve Fund.
 Whenever the Budget Stabilization Reserve Fund balance reaches or exceeds a level equal to 6 percent of General Fund revenues, the proportion of the General Fund's fiscal year-end balance to be transferred to the Budget Stabilization Reserve Fund is lowered from 25 percent to 10 percent.
 The General Assembly may appropriate additional amounts to this fund at any time.
-For fiscal year 2006, \$171.4 million was transferred to the Budget Stabilization Reserve Fund from the General Fund, which represented the required statutory transfer of 25 percent of the \$685.4 million unappropriated surplus balance.
-At the end of the 2007 fiscal year, the Commonwealth's unappropriated surplus balance was \$707.8 million which resulted in a statutorily required transfer of \$176.9 million to the Budget Stabilization Reserve Fund.
-In July 2008, the statutory transfer of 25 percent of the Budget Stabilization Reserve Fund of any unappropriated surplus as no such surpluses existed at the end of fiscal years 2009 and 2010 included no transfers into the Budget Stabilization Reserve Fund to the General Fund to assist with the enactment of a balance of the Budget Stabilization Reserve Fund to the General Fund to assist with the Budget Stabilization Reserve Fund to the General Fund to assist with the Budget Stabilization Reserve Fund to the General Fund to assist with the Budget Stabilization Reserve Fund to the General Fund to assist with the enactment of a balance budget for fiscal year 2010.
+For fiscal year 2006, \$171.4 million was transferred to the Fund, which represented the required statutory transfer of 25 percent of the \$685.4 million unappropriated surplus balance.
+At the end of the 2007 fiscal year, the Commonwealth's unappropriated surplus balance was \$707.8 million 2008, the statutory transfer of 25 percent of the Commonwealth's unappropriated surplus balance was suspended for one year.
+The budgets for fiscal years 2009 and 2010 included no transfers into the Budget Stabilization Reserve Fund of any unappropriated surplus as no such surpluses existed at the end of fiscal years 2009 and 2010.
+The fiscal year 2010 budget included a transfer of the entire \$755.0 million balance of the Budget Stabilization Reserve Fund to the General Fund to assist with the enactment of a balanced budget for fiscal year 2010.
 At present, the Commonwealth has a virtually zero balance in the Budget Stabilization Reserve Fund.